rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 <br/>

 <a name="2g"></a>
-## Verify Guarantee of delivery - 2.h RabbitMQ cannot route a message
+## Verify Guarantee of delivery-2h RabbitMQ cannot route a message

 Our send operation has completed successfully, but has the message really gone to a queue?
 We know that `fire-and-forget-producer` did not care about it.
 We also learnt